mkrolczykk/airflow-project/README.md

 login: airflow <br />
 password: airflow <br />

-After entering to airflow web ui page, there will appear an error ('Variable vault_url does not exist') related with loading slack token <br />
-from HashiCorp vault - ignore this error
+After entering to airflow web ui page, there will appear an error ('Variable vault_url does not exist') related with loading slack token from HashiCorp vault - ignore this error

 Open Admin > Variables section and add following variables: <br />